-FREE SHRED DAYS: See Honor’s Community Shred Day schedule
+FREE SHRED DAYS: See Honor’s Free Shred Day schedule

 If you don’t want to go through the process of hauling your documents to another location, you can destroy your documents at home in a somewhat simple process known as pulping.
 This involves a large bucket, depending on how many documents you need to destroy, bleach, water, a power drill with a paint mixer attachment, and a tarp or screen to pour the pulp material on to dry.
 Once the pulp is dry, you can either throw it away or burn it in a safe place.

 Another simple way to destroy documents is by fire.
 Fire pits are ideal for burning documents because they stand off the ground, they have covers, and have protective grating with holes to allow air flow for a more thorough burn.
 It’s important to know your local laws on burning.
 Once the fire has burned completely, you should check the ashes for any remaining pieces that need to be destroyed.
 You can scatter the cool ashes throughout your yard.